-Below, you can see a 1673 carving, when the Marquis de Nointel and his followers celebrated Christmas Mass in the Antiparos Cave.
+Below, you can see a 1673 carving, when the Marquis de Nointel and his followers held a Christmas Mass in the Antiparos Cave.

 Here, you can see King Otto’s signature, who visited with his wife Amalia in 1840.
 Queen Amalia was the person who designed the National Gardens in Athens.

 Lord Byron, the poet who wrote about the Greek Revolution in 1821, has also visited the cave.
 Unfortunately, we couldn’t locate his signature anywhere.